luxumbra/foresite-freelance/src/content/projects/boughandburrow.md

 ![Bough and Burrow Logo](./images/bghbrrwlogo.png)

 Once i was content with the logo, I began working on the business card designs.
 Using some of my sketches to add a touch of whimsy to the cards and a QR code which gives anyone scanning it 15% off in my Etsy store ([https://bghbrrw.uk/etsy](https://bghbrrw.uk/etsy)).
-URL shortening and QR codes are provided by the excellent Short.io which is an awesome service.
+URL shortening and QR codes are provided by the excellent [Short.io](https://short.io) which is an awesome service - the best of many that I have tested.
 The cards were printed by Moo.com and have turned out wonderfully.

 ![Business Cards](./images/bghbrrwbizcards.jpg)